Communication Design, BFA

 or ARTS 2356 Photography I

-Lower Level Review happens in the Spring semester of Year 1
+The Lower Level Review occurs at the end of the Spring semester of Year 1

-Upper Level Program Review happens in the Spring semester of Year 2
+The Upper Level Review occurs at the end of the Spring semester of Year 2

 University Electives